Mitchtman/UWA-CYBER-ELK/README/README.md

 These Beats allow us to collect the following information from each machine:
 Filebeat collects log events from system logs which can track changes being made to crucial system files.
-Metricbeat takes metrics from the oporating system which can track things such as system up time, ect.
+Metricbeat takes metrics from the oporating system which can track things such as system up time, etc.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: